bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 Configurations of Databases are stored in new locations.
 During development, the project's Databases are now stored in the :ref:`databases.yaml <database-configuration>` file.
-On the
-|ivy-engine|, the configurations of Databases have been moved from the System Database to the
-application's :ref:`app-yaml` file.
+On the Axon Ivy Engine, the configurations of Databases have been moved from the System Database to the application's :ref:`app-yaml` file.
 Furthermore, the System Database and project migration converts from the old to the new format automatically.